supercharge/docs/collections.md

 #### map
 The `map` method invokes the (async) callback on each collection item and returns an array of transformed items.
 Because `map` return a collection instance, you could chain further operations.
-You must explicitely start processing by calling `.all()`:
+You must explicitly start processing by calling `.all()`:

 ```js
 await Collect([1, 2, 3])